daveshap/DisambiguateThey/README.md

 # DisambiguateThey

-Determine if "they" is singular, plural, or mixed
+Determine if "they" is singular, plural, or mixed.
+Like winograd schema challenge.